vmwarecas/circleciorb-codestream/README.md

-# CircleCI Orb for Executing Code Stream Pipelines
+# CircleCI Orb for Executing VMware Code Stream (SaaS) Pipelines

 CircleCI Orbs provide an easy way to execute integration tasks as a part of the CI/CD process that CircleCI executes.
 This Orb specifically executes a Code Stream pipeline by ID.
 The pipeline has 2 required inputs: